 Because of the retirement condition, many marriage commissioners are older.
 They can only apply to become commissioners if there is a vacancy in their area; there’s a maximum number of marriage commissioners per city.
 Candidates are then short listed, interviewed and appointed.
 Commissioners can only hold their position for a maximum of 10 years.

 Before we jump into the differences, let us just begin by saying that the below is true of most marriage commissioners and most wedding officiants.
 We cannot speak for absolutely everyone.
 Generally speaking, these are the differences.
 Of course, every person is unique and may perform their duties slightly differently.

 Difference #1: Training

 There is no official training required to apply to become a marriage commissioner and no experience is expected or required.
-By contrast, most officiants do complete training and education to prepare for their work.
+By contrast, most wedding officiants do complete training and education to prepare for their work.
 At Young Hip & Married, many of our officiants have attended seminary or trained in public speaking.
-In addition, all of our officiants go through our specific Young Hip & Married training to ensure each and every couple is given the best experience possible.
+In addition, all of our wedding officiants go through our specific Young Hip & Married training to ensure each and every couple is given the best ceremony experience possible.

 Difference #2: Ceremony script

 Marriage commissioners in BC work from an approved ceremony script written by the government with mandatory statements that they are required to say.
 While some commissioners allow for their couples to edit the ceremony script or choose from other approved scripts, this isn’t always the case.
 As well, marriage commissioners are not permitted to include religion in their ceremonies.

-With our custom ceremony package, the Custom & Creative Ceremony, a unique ceremony is written for the specific couple.
+Wedding officiants, on the other hand, have a lot more flexibility to write personalized wedding ceremony scripts.
+With Young Hip & Married’s custom ceremony package, the Custom & Creative Ceremony, a unique ceremony is written for the specific couple.
 The couple is also given full access to the ceremony script and able to ask for an unlimited number of edits and revisions.
 Officiants are able to rewrite, advise and provide options to arrive at the perfect ceremony for their couple.